You are here

 Teaching Social Studies B.A.A.

-- Graduates will be eligible for licensure in Teaching Social Studies grades 5-12.
+- Graduates will be eligible for MN licensure in Teaching Social Studies grades 5-12.

-- Focused course work on teaching about and with Native Americans, as well as the role of diversity in American education; candidates develop an understanding of working with all learners.
+- Focused coursework on teaching about and with American Indians, as well as the role of diversity in American education; candidates develop an understanding of working with all learners.

 - Field-based program with many weeks of opportunities to be immersed in multiple classrooms.